FunkinCrew/Funkin/Build.md

 1. [Install Haxe](https://haxe.org/download/)
 2. [Install HaxeFlixel](https://haxeflixel.com/documentation/install-haxeflixel/) after downloading Haxe

+You can use the library install scripts in [the building folder](https://github.com/Leather128/LeatherEngine/blob/main/building/) if you want.

 Other installations you'd need is the additional libraries, a fully updated list will be in `Project.xml` in the project root.
 Currently, these are all of the things you need to install:
 ```
 flixel